ethereum/nxbn-website/public/content/fellowship/Guo/index.md

 ---
-index: 2
+index: 16
 layout: fellow
 title: A Quieter Internet
 fellowName: Guo
 cohort: 4
 country: US
+publishedDate: May 22, 2025
 lat: 40.7128
 lon: -74.006
 image: /content/fellowship/Guo/guo-headshot.jpg
 description: Reclaiming space for thought in our attention economy through decentralized publishing and creation networks.
+storyHook: "Again and again, I ran into the same problem: centralization.
+I realized that our information systems—imagined as humanity's neural network—are, in many ways, less resilient than spoken or written words.
+Too often, they have a single point of failure, and are easier to control than any communication technology before them.
+We built global information systems that turned out to be easier to censor than books."
 bio: |
   ## Guo

-  Guo Liu's project combines advertisement protocols and quadratic funding on [Matters Town](https://matters.town/) to support high-quality open-access content.
-By using advertisement revenue as a matching fund, the project aims to democratize support for content creators, drawing on Guo's experience in building decentralized digital public spaces and his commitment to freedom of information.
-MattersTown is widely used by content creators around the world (predominance of Chinese-speaking, Russian, and Korean).
-It is experimenting with a new way to fund journalism and content creation.
+  Guo Liu's project combined advertisement protocols and quadratic funding on [Matters Town](https://matters.town/) to support high-quality open-access content.
+By using advertisement revenue as a matching fund, the project aimed to democratize support for content creators, drawing on Guo's experience in building decentralized digital public spaces and his commitment to freedom of information.
+MattersTown is widely used by content creators around the world (predominance of Chinese-speaking, Russian, and Korean), experimenting with a new way to fund journalism and content creation.

   [**Interview, 2024**](https://youtu.be/RixIy8hMAZs?si=PC-9sfTZgfIe4CQv)
 tags: